therealtwigster/fasa-stcg/README.md

   reference bundles holding every extracted view for each ship's art, including angles not currently used in the game.
 Kept so that extraction work never has to be repeated if a future session wants a different angle or livery than what's currently wired in.
+- `Whitewind_art.zip` — the Whitewind's profile view, saved for later use.
+- `GallantWing_art.zip` — the Gallant Wing's bottom, back and profile views, saved for later use.
+- `BrightOne_art.zip` — every angle from both reference sheets supplied for this ship, including the earlier sheet's views that weren't used in the end, saved for the record.
+- `CS2_art.zip` — the Graceful Flyer's profile view, saved for later use.
+- `Nova_art.zip` — the Nova's profile, aft and bottom views, saved for later use.
+- `Northampton_art.zip` — the Northampton's profile view, saved for later use.
+- `Remora_art.zip` — the Remora's profile view, saved for later use.
+- `Larson_art.zip` — the Larson's bottom, profile and aft views, saved for later use (the top and front views are already in the game).
+- `Andor_art.zip` — all five views of the USS Andor (top, bottom, front, aft, profile) as transparent cut-outs, plus the two in-game images and the original sheet; the extra angles are saved for later use.
+- `K23_LittleKiller_art.zip` — the K-23 art package (now embedded in the game as of v2.19-S130);
+  kept for its archived aft, profile, and bottom views.
+- `Z4_turning_profile_SAVED.png`, `Z4_mobile_deployed_config_SAVED.png` — extra Z-4 station views
+  saved for a possible future station-movement feature; not used in the game.
 - `generate_ship_art_master_list.py` — run this any time ship art changes.
 It reads the game file directly and produces `Ship_Art_Master_List.html`, a checklist of every playable ship's art status (top-down sprite, viewscreen portrait, or still-generated) so you always know